blackflux/lambda-cfn-hook/README.md

 ```

-then hook the `hook` function to [custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) as Lambda function in CloudFormation template.
+and attach the `hook` function to a [custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) as a Lambda function in CloudFormation.

 ## Disclaimer